-A set of sufficient regularity conditions needs to be assumed a-priori so that the main result of the CGNS framework can be established.
+A set of sufficient regularity conditions needs to be assumed a-priori so that the main results of the CGNS framework can be established.
 We enforce the same set of assumptions as in the work of Andreou \& Chen \cite{andreou2024martingale}, which we outline in Appendix \ref{sec:app1}, with the rationale behind the adoption of each one being provided there (and in the references therein).
-These conditions are then sufficient enough to show that the posterior distribution of the unobserved variables, when conditioning on the observational data, is Gaussian, as stated in the following theorem; this is exactly why the system in \eqref{eq:condgauss1}--\eqref{eq:condgauss2} is called a CGNS of equations.
-For the following, we abuse notation for clarity and instead write $\big(\boldsymbol{\cdot}\big|\vx(s),s\leq t\big)$ to indicate the fact that we are conditioning on the observable $\sigma$-algebra at time $t$, $\big(\boldsymbol{\cdot}\big|\cF_t^\vx\big)$.
+These conditions are sufficient to show that the posterior distributions of the unobserved variables, when conditioning on the observational data, are Gaussian, as stated in the following theorem; this is exactly why \eqref{eq:condgauss1}--\eqref{eq:condgauss2} is called a CGNS.
+For the following, we abuse notation for clarity and instead write $\big(\cdot\big|\vx(s),s\leq t\big)$ to indicate the fact that we are conditioning on the observable $\sigma$-algebra at time $t$, $\big(\cdot\big|\cF_t^\vx\big)$.